ISAD(G): Overview

-The standard provides a framework for a common approach, rather than a rigid format.
+ISAD(G) follows four general principles: multilevel description, information relevant to the level of description, linking of descriptions, and non-repetition of information.
+Multilevel description starts from a general level of description, which is usually the fonds, and proceeds to more detailed levels, such as the subfonds, the series, the file, and the item.
+This hierarchical structure must be represented and properly defined in the archival description.
+Information in each level of description must be related only to the archival unit described in that level.
+Every archival unit must be linked to its parent level within the hierarchy, and its level must be made explicit.
+To avoid repetition, general information common to a group must be declared in the highest level possible.
+Sublevels must, in turn, contain common information applicable to its child levels.

 History

 The advent of the internet and electronic records changed the way curators conceived archives.
-The ability to interrelate archives around the world constitutes both an advantage and a challenge.
-Thus, there was a need to standardize archival descriptions to make the best use of the technologies available.
-Standardization in the Archival world was born to increase the number of points of contact between multiple archives across different institutions.
-Standardization can be considered a tool that archivists must adopt and adapt for their functioning in the contemporary information age.
+With ability to interrelate archives around the world, there was a need to standardize archival descriptions.

-After initial activities since 1988 supported by UNESCO, a subgroup of the AdHoc Commission on Descriptive Standards discussed the first draft of these standards beginning in 1990.
+With initial activities beginning in 1988 and supported by UNESCO, a subgroup of the AdHoc Commission on Descriptive Standards discussed the first draft of ISAD(G) beginning in 1990.
 The first version of ISAD(G) was released and adopted by the ICA in 1994.
-In 1999, an evaluation of ISAD(G) was conducted in order to determine its effectiveness of describing datasets and to evaluate how it had been being used in data archives.
-After lengthy research and evaluation, the ICA published a revised version, the second edition, in 2000.
-Sometimes abbreviated as ISAD(G)2, the revised version remains the current standard today.
+In 1999, an evaluation of ISAD(G) was conducted to determine its effectiveness of describing datasets and to evaluate how it had been being used in data archives.
+The ICA published a revised version in 2000.
+Sometimes abbreviated as ISAD(G)2, the revised version remains the current standard.

-Since its publication, ISAD(G) has been adopted by a great number of institutions around the world.

 Adoption

 ISAD(G) has been adopted as the standard for archival description by many national and international institutions.
-For example: